 Contact MailChimp via email and the website

-Unfortunately you can’t contact MailChimp by phone. 🙁
+Unfortunately, you can’t contact MailChimp by phone. 🙁

 Contact MailChimp via Twitter

-If you have a free account (you don’t have access to them and with a free account) the quickest way I know to get info from MC is to go through Twitter.
+If you have a free account (you don’t have access to them and with a free account) the quickest way I know to get info from MC is to go on Twitter.
 I’ve gone through Twitter on several occasions.
 When I needed something quickly, and something unusual that I thought would help the general MailChimp community.
 So I’ve gone to Twitter and asked my question.
 It really worked well.
 Direct message them.
-Go into your Twitter account and add a tweet to them and ask your questions.
+Go to your Twitter account and add a tweet to them and ask your questions.

 Where to look to see what people say when they unsubscribe